 - Ensure that all forms are submitted in a timely manner by Reunion committee members

-- Staff the headquarters with classmates throughout the weekend
+- Staff the headquarters with classmates and student ambassadors throughout the weekend

 - Dismantle on Sunday